Knowledgebase (2328)

 }, []);

-// Function to convert a Word document to a text file
+// Function to convert a PowerPoint file to PDF

 if (wasmModule) {

-// Save the Word document in TXT format
+// Save the PowerPoint file to PDF format

 const modifiedFileArray = wasmModule.FS.readFile(outputFileName);